xubingyue/avocadodb/Documentation/Books/Manual/Foxx/Context.md

 Creates a request handler that serves the API documentation.

-**Note**: This method has been deprecated in ArangoDB 3.1 and replaced with the more straightforward `createDocumentationRouter` method providing the same functionality.
+**Note**: This method has been deprecated in AvocadoDB 3.1 and replaced with the more straightforward `createDocumentationRouter` method providing the same functionality.

 **Arguments**